naiyerasif/site/content/blog/2019/2019-08-16-linting-with-typescript-eslint.md

 labels: [typescript, eslint]
 ---

-[TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) is the spiritual successor of [TSLint](https://github.com/palantir/tslint), the de-facto linting tool exclusively developed for TypeScript by [Palantir Technologies](https://palantir.com/).
+[TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) is the successor of [TSLint](https://github.com/palantir/tslint), the linting tool exclusively developed for TypeScript.
+It leverages the existing JavaScript linting ecosystem and brings consistency across the tooling to lint both JavaScript and TypeScript apps.

 In this post, we'll set up linting with TypeScript ESLint for a TypeScript project.